Submission Guidelines

 Multiple Submissions: We don't mind if you want to submit multiple submissions for the same issue.
 However, it is unlikely we will use more than one of your stories or poems in the same issue.

 Four-Part Stories: If you think you are up to the challenge, you can write a four-part story that uses the spring, summer, fall, and winter sentences (five parts, if you are brave enough to include a fifth story that ends with the last line).
-However, all parts must be submitted at once (a single e-mail or snail mail) before the February 1st deadline.
+However, all parts must be submitted at once (a single email or snail mail) before the February 1st deadline.
 (If selected, each part will be published in its respective issue.)

 Submissions: We prefer you send manuscripts via email to submission (@) thefirstline (dot) com.
 We accept stories in MS Word or Word Perfect format (we prefer attachments).
-Please do not send pdf versions of your story or links to Google docs.
+Please do not send pdf versions of your story or links to online docs.
 Make sure your name and contact information, as well as your bio, are part of the attachment.
 Stories also can be sent to The First Line's post office box.
 No manuscripts will be returned without an accompanying SASE with sufficient return postage.

-Here is the submission schedule for 2024:
+Here is the submission schedule for 2025:

 Spring:

-Due date: February 1, 2024
+Due date: February 1, 2025

 Summer:

-Due date: May 1, 2024
+Due date: May 1, 2025

 Fall:

-Due date: August 1, 2024
+Due date: August 1, 2025

 Winter:

-Due date: November 1, 2024
+Due date: November 1, 2025

 Notification: We don't make decisions about submissions until after each issue closes.
 We typically send notices four to five weeks after the issue's deadline to everyone who submitted.
 You can also check the website's home page for each issue's production status.